 --Limit or avoid overly processed food, junk food and fast food, and if you don’t know what that is, you are not as smart as I think you are.

 --If you are already diabetic, talk with a dietitian and let her help you set up a diabetes diet that meets your particular needs.
-There are a number of excellent websites that can help you with meal planning and food choices, including the American Diabetes Association site by clicking on the following link:
+There are a number of excellent websites that can help you with meal planning and food choices, including the American Diabetes Association site that you can access by clicking on the following link:

 Please take advantage of all the wonderful resources available online and in your community to make the transition to a healthy diabetes diet as easy as possible.
 You can do it!